A cancer diagnosis brings with it a whole new vocabulary. It also brings a lot of numbers to interpret.

-Survival rates are often presented as five-year survival rates, which estimate the percentage of people with a specific cancer type — like colon or breast — who will survive for at least five years after diagnosis.
+Cancer survival rates are often presented as five-year survival rates, which estimate the percentage of people with a specific cancer type — like colon cancer or breast cancer — who will survive for at least five years after their initial cancer diagnosis.
 Overall survival rates don’t take into account the stage of cancer, but often you will find rates broken down by stage.
 Here’s an example:

-The American Society of Clinical Oncology (ASCO) reports that the overall breast cancer five-year relative survival rate is 90 percent.
+The American Society of Clinical Oncology (ASCO) reports that the average five-year relative survival rate for women with invasive breast cancer is 91 percent.

 When you look at rates by stage, according to the American Cancer Society

-- Stage 0 or I breast cancer five-year relative survival rate is close to 100 percent.
+- Localized breast cancer has a five-year relative survival rate of nearly 100 percent.

-- Stage II breast cancer five-year relative survival rate is about 93 percent.
+- Regional breast cancer has a five-year relative survival rate of 86 percent.

-- Stage III breast cancer five-year relative survival rate is about 72 percent.
+- Distant breast cancer’s five-year relative survival rate is about 27 percent.

 As you can imagine, these numbers may vary widely, and none of them take into account your specific situation — your age, family history, overall health, and other factors.

-Cancer survival rates can also give you useful information about treatment options.
-While overall survival rates don’t take into account if cancer survivors are still receiving treatment at the five-year mark or if they are in remission (become cancer-free).
+Cancer survival rates can also give you useful information about the best cancer treatment options.
+While overall survival rates don’t take into account if cancer survivors are still receiving treatment at the five-year mark or if they are in remission (cancer-free).
 These survival rates provide more specific information:

 - Disease-free survival (DFS) rate.
-The number of people who have no evidence of cancer after treatment.
+The number of people who have no evidence of cancer after their cancer treatment is completed.

 - Progression-free survival (PFS) rate.
-The National Cancer Institute defines progression-free survival as “the length of time during and after the treatment of cancer that a patient lives with the disease but it does not get worse.”
+Progression-free survival is the length of time during and after the treatment of cancer that a patient lives with the disease but it does not get worse.
+In other words, the cancer is still present in the patient’s body, but it is not growing or spreading.
 The PFS rate is the number of people who have been treated for cancer and either have no signs of recurrence or whose cancer has not progressed.